 To be able to provide this shining promotional product that is made to convert people’s opinion and win them over as potential future customers, we need to know our assets.
 This might sound very capitalistic, but I like to see destination marketing rather as a visualisation of the best experience they can get by travelling to this particular place.
 What advantage has the destination over another, why is the customer guaranteed an exceptional experience etc.

 5. How do I put my knowledge into practise?

-I know this seams like a lot of work, but apart from the last point it is actually a rather simple process that will get even easier and fast with time.
+I know this seams like a lot of work, but apart from the last point information gathering is actually a rather simple process that will get even easier and fast with time.
 The pre-work is time-intense but will give you more confidence going into the job and applying for new jobs and bigger campaigns.
 For a more visual approach and case studies, check out our Media Kit and Vlog.

 Please share your thoughts with us and feel free to comment, post and ask!